haskellfoundation/HaskellSchool/style/code.md

 2. We believe that this approach will provide a swifter education.
 3. We would like to give the learner the benefit of the doubt.

-Therefore the guiding principle of this text is: "Teach the reader to use what you would use, not what you think they are capable of understanding"
+Therefore the guiding principle for writing lessons should be: "Teach the reader to use what you would use, not what you think they are capable of understanding"

 ## Technical Specifics